 Most roofers understand the importance of roofing leads, in general.
-However, targeting a commercial audience for leads can be quite a challenge, especially if your roofing company is the new guy on the block.
+However, targeting a commercial audience for leads can be quite challenging, especially if your roofing company is the new guy on the block.
 With thousands of competitors around the country, how is your business to stand out and earn commercial roofing leads?
-While there’s no shortage of ways the clever can start earning clients, we’ve crafted a helpful list of 17 effective strategies for your team.
+While there’s no shortage of ways the clever can start earning clients, we’ve crafted a helpful list of 17 practical strategies for your team.

 Idea #1: Competitive Analysis

-One of the fastest ways of identifying opportunities for stronger roofing leads generation is to compare your strategy to other competitors in the industry.
-Frankly, it can be challenging to pick apart our own company weaknesses, especially when you’ve spent so much time willing it succeed.
+One of the fastest ways of identifying opportunities for more robust roofing leads generation is to compare your strategy to other competitors in the industry.
+Frankly, it can be challenging to pick apart our company weaknesses, mostly when you’ve spent so much time willing it to succeed.
 That’s why an honest look at an opponent opens up new doors so frequently.

-For one, most of the marketing research will have already been completed by the competitor in question.
-This allows your business to tackle new ideas with more confidence.
+For one, previous marketing research informs your target competitor’s strategy.
+Staying up-to-date on modern concepts allows your business to tackle new ideas with more confidence.
 Now, this inspiration can come from competitors both on a local level and at a national level.
-Take some time to keyword search (ex: “plumbing repair in San Jose, CA”) in your local area first.
+Take some time to keyword search (ex: “commercial roofing repair in San Jose, CA”) in your local area first.
 While there’s a lingering temptation to go after national-level keywords right off the bat, local businesses are typically your most important competitors.

-Second, a competitive analysis gives you the threshold that you’ll need to beat in order to rank up in Google Search.
+Second, a competitive analysis gives you the threshold that you’ll need to beat to rank up in Google Search.
 We’ll talk more about this in a little bit.

 Idea #2: Study Top Local Opponents

 Do you ever wonder how those lucky few in the local pack managed to secure their spots?
-While Google rarely provides explicit advice on how to take advantage of their SERP (search engine results page) features, it’s easy to glean some information from the current top performers.
-Even before starting a deeper inspection, you can know that these top performers have thoroughly completed their Google My Business profile.
-That’s a must for ranking!
+While Google rarely provides detailed advice on how to take advantage of their SERP (search engine results page) features, it’s easy to glean some information from the current top performers.
+Even before starting a more in-depth inspection, you can know that these top performers have thoroughly completed their Google My Business profile.
+That’s a must for ranking.